dcjones/proseg/README.md

 # Running on MERSCOPE datasets

 No special considerations are needed for MERSCOPE data.
-Simply use the `--merfish` argument.
+Simply use the `--merscope` argument with the `detected_transcripts.csv.gz` file.